ethereum/web3.py/docs/internals.rst

 You can visualize this relationship like an onion, with the Provider at the center.
-The request originates from the Manager, outside of the onion, passing down through each layer of the onion until it reaches the Provider at the center.
-The Provider then handles the request, producing a response which will then pass back out from the center of the onion, through each layer until it is finally returned by the Manager.
+The request originates from the ``Manager``, outside of the onion, passing down through each layer of the onion until it reaches the ``Provider`` at the center.
+The ``Provider`` then handles the request, producing a response which will then pass back out from the center of the onion, through each layer until it is finally returned by the ``Manager``.

 Providers